cmu-phil/tetrad/README.md

 # Tetrad

-Here is our [Tetrad web page](https://sites.google.com/view/tetradcausal) with current links for downloadables, a list of contributors, some history, documentation, descriptions, and links for our various projects, Javadocs, and more!##
+Please visit our [Tetrad web page](https://sites.google.com/view/tetradcausal) for current links for downloadables, a list of contributors, some history, documentation, descriptions, links for our various projects, Javadocs, and more!##

 ## Cloning This Project